Restaurant by the sea.

 -

-Chocolate mousse cake - passionfruit sorbet
+Chocolate mousse cake - lime sorbet

 Cherry and almond tart - Amaretto ice cream